 6.00 to 9.30pm, Bistro Space, First Floor.
 Before, between and after the Talks.

 WORKSHOPS AND ACTIVITIES

 You+Pea draw inspiration from all aspects of popular culture - whether considered ‘high’ or ‘low’.
 They enjoy architecture that celebrates the graphic and the immediate, and demands attention through a vibrant conversation with its surroundings.
-During the Late they will be providing visitors with the opportunity to engage in a custom-made videogame, building on the themes of the ‘Disappear Here’ exhibition and their research on Videogame Urbanism.
+During the Late they will be offering visitors the opportunity to engage in a custom-made videogame Projectives based on Renaissance perspective drawings,building on the themes of the ‘Disappear Here’ exhibition and their research on Videogame Urbanism.

 Jarvis Auditorium Foyer, Lower Ground Floor

 Materialising The Gaze by Jahba Anan, Student at the Bartlett School of Architecture and member of RIBA Youth Forum

 Originally inspired by Giacometti’s hand-eye translation and his language of mark making, this workshop confronts these methods with contemporary technologies of eye tracking, digital modeling and rapid prototyping, in order to create mappings that record the act of looking itself.

 One of the founding fathers of the Renaissance, Filippo Brunelleschi ‘proved’ the accuracy of linear perspective with an experiment using a building, a painting of the building, a peephole and a mirror.
 We welcome you to make your own discoveries, with the aid of contemporary architectural models, through a workshop with Projects Office based on Brunelleschi’s perspectival experiment.
 Projects Office is a young architecture and design studio, their ethos is fantastic pragmatism: to think laterally, solve problems imaginatively, and take fun seriously.

 Discover the history, highlights and curiosities of our stunning Art Deco home completed in 1934.